home join amicus news campaigns events training organisation contact us index

 They also provide world-class expertise in product testing, CE marking, global trade inspection, environmental management, information security, and provision of technical advice to exporters.

 Principal functions and activities: Free service.
 Provision of information and advice on all aspects of health and safety at work to individual workers, trade union safety reps and members, community groups, voluntary sector organisations and regional trade unions.
 Response to government policy documents on health and safety, training and support to voluntary sector organisations and facilitation of three support groups - Manchester Area RSI Support Group and Action Group (MARSAG); Greater Manchester Asbestos Victims Support Group (GMVSG) and Bereaved by Work(BbW).
-Organises activities to mark Workers' Memorial Day on 28th April and provides purple forget me knot ribbons at £20.00 per hundred.
-In partnership with the North West TUC, GMHC manages the NW TUC Safety Reps network.
+Organises activities to mark Workers' Memorial Day on 28th April.

 Call Centre H&S Guidelines